xEHLE/xEHLE.github.io/_posts/2025-07-06-Hacking-a-crypto-game.markdown

 {:refdef: style="text-align: center;"}
 ![admin-access]({{ '/public/admin-access.png' | relative_url }}){: .imgCenter}
 {: refdef}
+*Full access to the admin panel*

 Now the last thing to check was if we had access to the crown jewels that is the payout wallet for the game.
 We tried sending a small amount of USDC that was in the wallet to us, which worked.
 We had full access to all admin functionality, including the ability to drain the wallets that are running the game!

 {:refdef: style="text-align: center;"}
 ![jackpot]({{ '/public/jackpot.png' | relative_url }}){: .imgCenter}
 {: refdef}
+*Moving funds from the game's crypto wallet*

 Everything was responsibly disclosed to the companies involved and fixes were deployed for the issues that we found.